 Along the way, he would have passed near Arboretum Director Charles Sprague Sargent’s Brookline estate, Holm Lea, which he would visit briefly, camera in hand, in June of that year and later return in May 1925 to photograph the lilacs and azaleas in full bloom.

 Their destination was further away however.
 Pushing on past Framingham center, they finally reached Gates Street.
 The object of their journey, the Rugg-Gates house and the magnificent elm that graced its front yard, lay before them.
-As Wilson scouted positions for his camera, the current owner Hartley Dennett (1870-1936), might have greeted him.
+As Wilson scouted positions for his camera, the current owner, architect Hartley Dennett, might have greeted him.
 The tree was a tourist attraction, especially after the automobile made daytrips a popular pastime.

 This massive living organism, which at that time was reputed to be one of the largest elms in New England, had two trunks and the “nubbin” of a third sandwiched between.
 The twin branching may have resulted from a split the tree experienced as a sapling, or it could have been two separate trunks that sprang from the same root.

 Town legend supposed that the tree was planted in 1774, but it is likely to have been older still.
-Its branches had a spread in 1924 of 145 feet (44 m.), and it stood 70 feet (21 m.) tall.
+Its branches had a spread in 1924 of 145 feet (44 meters), and it stood 70 feet (21 meters) tall.